theo-armour/agenda/3-0-entities/0-sacsem/0-wix-tips.md

 https://www.eventbrite.com/e/california-and-the-2024-election-berkeley-igs-poll-pre-election-panel-tickets-1035282195917

+* Friday, November 15 at Perry's on Union: Annie Gaus, senior news editor of The San Francisco Standard
+* Friday, November 8, 2024 at Perry's on Union: Big Round Table: Analysis of the 2024 Election
 * Friday, November 1, 2024 at Noon On ZOOM: California and the 2024 Election: Berkeley IGS Poll Pre-Election Panel
 * Friday, October 25 at Perry's on Union: Mark DiCamillo, California’s top political pollster
 * Friday, October 18 at Perry's on Union: Alfonce Munyao Mula, a climate scientist from Kenya